COMMERCIAL FEATURE: Access the Sensu web UI in the packaged Sensu Go distribution. For more information, read Get started with commercial features.

-The web UI uses your username and password to obtain access and refresh tokens via the Sensu authentication API.
+The web UI uses your username and password to obtain access and refresh tokens via the Sensu /auth API.
 The access and refresh tokens are JSON Web Tokens (JWTs) that Sensu issues to record the details of users’ authenticated Sensu sessions.
 The backend digitally signs these tokens, and the tokens can’t be changed without invalidating the signature.
 The access and refresh tokens are saved in your browser’s local storage.

 The web UI complies with Sensu role-based access control (RBAC), so individual users can view information according to their access configurations.
 Read the RBAC reference for default user credentials and instructions for creating new users.

 Upon successful login, Sensu logs an INFO message in the backend log with details about the user and provider.
 For unsuccessful login attempts, Sensu logs an ERROR message upon authentication failure, along with the username that was tried.

 Read Service logging for more information about the backend log and log levels.

 View system information

 CTRL . in the web UI to open the system information modal and view information about your Sensu backend and etcd or PostgreSQL datastore.